What Causes Dryness With Contact Lenses?

 1. Clear Care Hydrogen Peroxide Solution

-We chose this as #1 because it's ability to disinfect your lenses is second to none.
-A hydrogen peroxide based solution is easy to use, and Clear Care has become popular for anyone with allergies, dry eyes, or overall issues with contact lens intolerance or irritation.
+We chose this as #1 because its ability to disinfect your lenses is second to none.
+A hydrogen peroxide based solution is easy to use, and Clear Care has become popular for anyone with contact lens intolerance or irritation.
 We love this solution because it brings the best of comfort and cleanliness to your contact lens wearing routine, and it is safe for use on all types of contact lenses.

 To use, simply place your contact lenses in the small baskets of the contact lens case, one on each side (this solution always comes with a new, specific case which you must use).
 Then, fill the case with solution to the small line on the side of the case, insert the lens baskets into the container, and screw the top closed.